Ralph T. H. Griffith: Life

 His translation of the Rigveda follows the text of Max Müller's six-volume Sanskrit edition.
 His readings generally follow the work of the great scholar Sayana, who was Prime Minister at the court of the King of Vijaynagar in what is now the District of Bellary in the Indian state of Karnataka during the fourteenth century.

 On his retirement he withdrew to Kotagiri, a hill station, some 7000 feet high, in the Nilgiris district, Madras, residing with his brother Frank, an engineer in the public works department of the Bombay presidency, who had settled there in 1879.
 At Kotagiri he tranquilly engaged in the study and translation of the Vedas.
 He died on 7 November 1906, and was buried there.

+In the early twentieth century, the English composer Gustav Holst purchased Griffith's translations of the Rig Veda from Luzac & Co, a specialist London bookseller.
+Holst studied it closely, and drew upon it for his choral work, Hymns from the Rig Veda.
+The composer's copy of the work is now at St. Paul's Girls School.

 Works

 Copies of his translation of the Rigveda, Samaveda, Yajur Veda, Atharvaveda and Ramayana are available on the internet.